Dallas Neighborhood Guide

 Income & Employment

-The average commute time for workers who live in this area is 24.0 minutes.
-The average number of vehicles per household is 1.4.
+The average commute time for workers who live in this area is 24 minutes.

 Housing

-12.2% of the homes are owner-occupied.
-The average length of residence among residents in owner-occupied homes is 7.5 years, while the average renter has been in the same home 5.0 years.
+14% of the homes are owner-occupied.
+The average length of residence among residents in owner-occupied homes is 9 years.
+The average renter has been in the same home 5.3 years.

 Crime